Original Music from LBI: Top Songs From Local Artists

 “With You,” by Zinnia Moon

 After struggling against gatekeeping in the music industry, singer-songwriter Amy Elizabeth has become a dedicated advocate for creating opportunities for independent artist, helping build events like Tuckerton Porchfest.
 She brings a ’60s era rock flair to her performances, backed by driving blues guitar.
-Hear it live by the Amy Elizabeth Duo at Firefly Gallery on August 5 and see what else she’s up to on Facebook and Instagram – @amywiththepinkhair.
+See what else she’s up to on Facebook and Instagram – @amywiththepinkhair.

 “Even Monsters,” by Brad Wilson

 A folk artist who described his songwriting style as “painting with sound,” Wilson has been hard at work recording music all over the country.
-This one’s his latest release, and you can hear it live this summer at The Local on July 15th.
 Follow his trajectory on Instagram: @bradwilsonmusic.

 Monique is a local creative with a passion for music and the written word.